-There are some incredibly big tunes on this album and there is a brilliant, eclectic mix of music – from an old Japanese movie score, to music orchestrated by Quincy Jones and sung by Wu-Tang Clan.
-Kill Bill Volume 1 has been one of Quentin’s most commercially successful soundtracks and apart from Misirlou (Pulp Fiction) I think it has one of the most recognisable Tarantino movie songs – Battle Without Honor Or Humanity.
+There are some incredibly big tunes on this album and a brilliant, eclectic mix of music – from an old Japanese movie score to music orchestrated by Quincy Jones and then sung by Wu-Tang Clan.
+Kill Bill Volume 1 has been one of Quentin’s most commercially successful soundtracks and apart from Misirlou (Pulp Fiction) I think it contains one of the most recognisable Tarantino movie tracks – Battle Without Honor Or Humanity.

 My favourite track – Don’t Let Me Be Misunderstood by Santa Esmeralda